brownemint/Ti-Android-CameraView/README.md

 ### createCameraView _(method)_

 Create a new instance of the camera view.
 The method takes a dictionary of the following arguments:

 **arguments**

 + save_location (String) - Directory to save the image in.
 DEFAULT = "camera".
 CREATION ONLY.
 + useFrontCamera (Boolean) - Use the front camera or not.
 DEFAULT = false.
 CREATION ONLY.
++ autoFlash (Boolean) - USe the flash light if needed.
+DEFAULT = false.
+CREATION ONLY.
 + pictureTimeout (Integer) - Integer to indicate how long to wait (milliseconds) before restarting the preview after a picture has been taken.
 A negative number (or 0) will result in the preview not restarting.
 DEFAULT = 1000.
 CREATION ONLY.
 + resolutionNamed (Integer) - Resolution for the camera and preview.
 Use one of these [constants](#res_constants).
-Default is _RESOLUTION_LOW_.
+Default is _RESOLUTION_HIGH_.
 CREATION ONLY.

 ### takePicture _(method)_